mazerj/pype3/README.md

 # Subversion

-The file [svn-to-git.txt](https://github.com/mazerj/pype3/blob/master/svn-to-git.txt) contains a table for mappings from Subversion revision numbers (stored in pype files etc) to git hashes.
+For existing users, the file [svn-to-git.txt](https://github.com/mazerj/pype3/blob/master/svn-to-git.txt) contains a table for mappings from Subversion revision numbers (stored in pype files etc) to git hashes.
 You can use this to retrieve old versions of pype that match the data collection period.

 # Notes for mac